The THREE PILLARS COMMUNITY

 Among the topics discussed were ideas and strategies for a follow-up book with examples and instruments for the application of the Three-Pillar-Model in organizations, as well as how to further refine the concept itself through individual experiences and feedback.

-After the development of the Three-Pillar-Model (abbreviated: 3-P-Model) in the previous book 'Three Pillars of Organization and Leadership in Disruptive Times’, the increased multi-professional author team explores now more and broader application cases for the model in the current VUCA world, also including global crisis situations such as the coronavirus pandemic.
-The book will cover all sorts of organization now, that means private and public sector, NGOs, local and global governmental institutions, global organizations such as UN etc.
+After the development of the Three-Pillar-Model (abbreviated: 3-P-Model) in the first two books, the increased multi-professional author team now explores more and broader application cases for the model in the current VUCA world, also including global crisis situations such as the coronavirus pandemic.
+The new books will cover all sorts of organizations: private and public sector, NGOs, local and global governmental institutions, global organizations such as the UN, as well as aspects of navigating and the challenges of transformation.

 For a recap: